manuelkiessling/manuel.kiessling.net/content/how-cassandras-inner-workings-relate-to-performance.md

 <p>But in fact, the second query is about 10x as complex as the first one when it comes to query execution.
 We can even
 visualize this.
 Here is a screenshot showing the output of the statement trace for both queries (you get the tracing output for all following queries by issueing <code class="inline">TRACING ON</code> on the CQL shell).
 The statement trace lists all network and disk operations that need to be run in order to satisfy the query.
-I’ve taken screenshots of both text outputs, pasted them next to each other, and rotated the image by 90 degree.
+I've taken screenshots of both text outputs, pasted them next to each other, and rotated the image by 90 degree.
 The output for the first query is on top, the output for the second is beneath it.</p>